robot5000-design/ms2/README.md

 - jsdoc ./assets/js/main.js ./assets/js/email.js

 The documentation is saved in a folder named _out_ by default and a webpage is generated which contains information on all classes and functions.
+The JavaScript code was broken into smaller functions where possible or where deemed to be useful, to make for easier reading and future refactoring.
 [Link to JSDoc documentation webpage.](https://robot5000-design.github.io/ms2-the-science-quiz/out/index.html)

 ---